 Also see: Restaurants in Courchevel 1850, France

 With the north facing aspect of many slopes in Courchevel they are some of the best in the Three Valleys.
 There are great views across to Mont Blanc and over the valley to Champagny and Bellecote in the La Plagne ski area.

 Things to Do nearby

 There are numerous activites in Courchevel in both summer and winter.
 During the winter there are some really unique activities for a ski holiday such as; hand gliding, helicopter tours, ice climbing, ice skating, tandem skydive, sledge and toboggan.
 There's even the opportunity to drive a piste basher!
 In the summer along with walking and mountain biking you can take part in activities such as archery, climbing, cookery lessons and paintball.

-Also see: Book My Things To Do
+Also see: Things To Do in Courchevel 1850, France

 On the Les Verdons platueau in Courchevel there is a nine hole golf course.
 There is also a driving range with 27 bays including seven covered bays along with pitching and putting greens.